Aliases for HIST1H2BA Gene

 Previous GeneCards Identifiers for HIST1H2BA Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Nucleosomes consist of approximately 146 bp of DNA wrapped around a histone octamer composed of pairs of each of the four core histones (H2A, H2B, H3, and H4).
 The chromatin fiber is further compacted through the interaction of a linker histone, H1, with the DNA between the nucleosomes to form higher order chromatin structures.
-This gene is intronless and encodes a testis/sperm-specific member of the histone H2B family.
-Transcripts from this gene contain a palindromic termination element. [provided by RefSeq, Jul 2008]
+This gene is intronless and encodes a replication-dependent histone that is a testis/sperm-specific member of the histone H2B family.
+Transcripts from this gene contain a palindromic termination element. [provided by RefSeq, Aug 2015]

 GeneCards Summary for HIST1H2BA Gene

 HIST1H2BA (Histone Cluster 1, H2ba) is a Protein Coding gene.
-Among its related pathways are Disease and Cell Cycle, Mitotic.
-GO annotations related to this gene include protein heterodimerization activity.
+Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
+GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is H2BFWT.

 UniProtKB/Swiss-Prot for HIST1H2BA Gene